gowsi-dev/edgeguard-api-gateway/README.md

-# EdgeGuard - API Gateway Project
+# EdgeGuard - API Gateway Project.
-## Description
-.NET API Gateway with API key authentication, rate limiting, JWT authorization, and request logging.

 ## 📌 Overview
 EdgeGuard is a simple API Gateway built using .NET.